odea-project/qAlgorithms/report/discussion_tests.md

 The degree to which such a method is oversensitive could be reduced by Implementing different warning levels with independent criteria.

+Depending on the instrument mode, i.e. just recording MS1 spectra, data-dependent or data-independent MS2 spectra, the time between MS1 scans and as such the binning results are likely to differ.
+It should be ensured that an implemented test does not mark these as non-comparable, if necessary by implementing a different test for these cases.

 The implemented visualisation tools should be validated using realistic conditions under which instrument performance is reduced, like measurements with an old column, or measurements after the system has been inactive for